fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 decisions about which applications are allowed, or not allowed, to traverse the firewall

-REQ-8: The solution must not require DPI of ever single UDP packet that traverses the firewall
+REQ-8: The solution must not require DPI of every single UDP packet that traverses the firewall

 REQ-9: The solution must provide a minimum level of proof that the